TKET Cheat Sheet

 tket’s core strength is its compiler pass infrastructure.
 Passes such as FullPeepholeOptimise, CliffordSimp, and SynthesiseTket apply local rewriting rules and resynthesis techniques to minimize circuit depth and gate count.
 These optimizations are hardware-aware: when targeting a specific backend, tket respects the device’s connectivity constraints and native gate set while optimizing.
 Independent benchmarks have shown tket producing competitive or superior two-qubit gate counts compared to other compilers across multiple hardware platforms.

 A distinctive feature of tket is its cross-platform backend system.
 Through extension packages (pytket-qiskit, pytket-cirq, pytket-braket, pytket-quantinuum, and others), tket can accept circuits from most major frameworks and compile them for most major hardware targets.
 This makes it useful as a universal optimization layer regardless of which frontend or backend a team prefers.
-As of 2025, pytket is actively maintained by Quantinuum with regular releases.
+As of 2026, pytket is actively maintained by Quantinuum with regular releases on the 2.x series.
 It has a dedicated user community, particularly among researchers who need aggressive circuit optimization for near-term experiments and among Quantinuum hardware users.

 Installation